IN 2016 Jamie Stonier decided to set out on a new venture with the aim of helping to remove barriers faced by people with hearing impairments.

 He said: “I’m hoping to grow Jay BSL in time.
 I’m hoping to teach more businesses some basic sign language so deaf people can have the access for help.
 I really enjoy it and it’s something which is very important to me.”

-For information on Jamie’s classes follow his Facebook page.
+For information on Jamie’s classes follow his Facebook page. **Please note there will be no classes during September 2019 but Jay BSL will return in October.**

 **Follow Jay BSL on Facebook here.**